gmpassos/org-gracilianomp-treetemplate/README.md

 ## Template Generation Example

-Using the template above, here is an example of generated project:
+Using the template above, here is an example of the generated project:

 Defined properties: